kaltura-vpaas/meetabout/readme.md

 .execute(client)
 ```

-You will notice that we pass the topicName from Meetabout to be the topic of the Virtual Room.
-And that is it!
+Notice that the topicName from *Meetabout* is passed as the topic of the Virtual Room.

-The call to `kaltura.services.scheduleResource.add(scheduleResource)` creates a `resource` aka Virtual Meeting id and we save that string to the Mongo `Meeting` Model in [/routes/meetings.js](https://github.com/kaltura-vpaas/meetabout/blob/master/routes/meetings.js)
+The call to `kaltura.services.scheduleResource.add(scheduleResource)` creates a `resource`, which is Kaltura's terminology for a virtual room.
+The resource has an ID which is saved to the Mongo `Meeting` Model in [/routes/meetings.js](https://github.com/kaltura-vpaas/meetabout/blob/master/routes/meetings.js)

 ```javascript
 createRoom(topicName, function (kalturaResponse) {